 You might experience a bunch of side effects

-While cleansing, people often experience side effects such as headaches, fatigue, inability to focus, moodiness, stomach pain and hunger pangs.
-Also, juice cleanses are bad idea for people with diabetes who may be on medication that regulates insulin activity.
+While following a juice-only diet, people often experience side effects such as headaches, fatigue, inability to focus, moodiness, stomach pain and hunger pangs.
+Also, juice-only diets are bad idea for people with diabetes who may be on medication that regulates insulin activity.
 Drinking so much juice could lead to unstable blood sugar levels.

 Pregnant or breastfeeding women, as well as people with compromised immune systems or weak heart, liver or kidney disease should also avoid juice cleanses.